zxphyrx/highway/app/views/advanced/part-sourcing.md

 Almost always the cheapest option is to get it from AliExpress; the only downside is that shipping *may* take awhile - usually a 2-3 week buffer is safe.

 If you're in a pinch, Amazon actually has OK prices all things considered.
-I would avoid it though unless you're going to miss Undercity if you don't
+I would avoid it, though, unless you're going to miss Undercity if you don't

 ### SBCs (Raspberry Pi, Orange Pi, etc)
 Raspberry Pi